 She also would say: Have courage and follow your inner voice (no, Phyllis, that’s not the devil talking).
 She was a zany housewife who believed she was funny so she stepped bravely into the harsh spotlight of stand-up comedy with ridiculous shoes and a laugh like no other.
 She didn’t mind when Jack Parr described her as looking “like someone you avoid in the supermarket.”
 She always got the last laugh because she loved cutting loose with the first one.

 To the grande dame of humor, life was an eternal spigot.
-“As long as you have life, you have material,” Phyllis Diller said.
+“As long as you have life, you have material,” Phyllis Diller told me.